adityakavalur/Molecular-Dynamics/README.md

 # Molecular-Dynamics
-Molecular dynamics NVE using Lennard Jones potential Neigborlist.cpp is the main file and contains descriptions for the input parameters
+Molecular dynamics NVE using Lennard Jones potential.
+Neigborlist.cpp is the main file and contains descriptions for the input parameters